fabiodellanna/docsify-poc/docs/README.md

 W2003

-You have indicated a COD amount without requesting the additional service “COD” (BLN).
+You have indicated a COD amount without requesting the additional service "COD" (BLN).

 W2004

-You have indicated an ISR reference number without requesting the additional service “Electronic COD” (BLN).
+You have indicated an ISR reference number without requesting the additional service "Electronic COD" (BLN).

 W2005

-You have indicated a telephone number without requesting the delivery instruction “Notify delivery by telephone” (ZAW3213).
+You have indicated a telephone number without requesting the delivery instruction "Notify delivery by telephone" (ZAW3213).

 W2006

-You have indicated a delivery date without requesting the delivery instruction “Specific delivery date: delivery on ...”
+You have indicated a delivery date without requesting the delivery instruction "Specific delivery date: delivery on ..."
 (ZAW3217).

 W2007

-You have indicated a parcel number and/or a parcel total without requesting the delivery instruction “Deliver when all consignments have arrived” (ZAW3218).
+You have indicated a parcel number and/or a parcel total without requesting the delivery instruction "Deliver when all consignments have arrived" (ZAW3218).

 W2008

-You have indicated a deposit point without requesting the delivery instruction “Deposit consignments” (ZAW3219).
+You have indicated a deposit point without requesting the delivery instruction "Deposit consignments" (ZAW3219).

 W2009